davidlongwith/git-helper/README.md

 1. Commit local changes
 2. Push to GitHub
-3. Push new build to GitHub Pages branch with script "npm run deploy"
+3. Publish new build to GitHub Pages branch with script "npm run deploy"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).